onkelhoy/Express-Webpack-Routing-Setup/README.md

 - [x] Split enviroments (dev/prod)
   - [x] create a dev and prod for webpack
   - [x] create a default
-- [ ] Use of enviroment files and bin files
+- [x] Use of enviroment files and bin files
 - [x] template should be both pug or html
+- [ ] whenever build delete first the apps folder
+- [x] add tree view for all projects
+- [ ] try shell scripts to start both server & webpack dev server
+- [ ] fix folder structure (have everything inside and apps & public outside for easy creation of new projects)
+- [ ] fix hot reload (try only use webpack and with help of folders perhaps getting the routes)